eclipse-tractusx/sd-factory/README.md

 https://df2af0fe-d34a-4c48-abda-c9cdf5718b4a.mock.pstmn.io/sd-document-v0.1.jsonld

 This context is going to be changed when corresponding vocabulary will be available in Trusted Framework.
-Currently the vocabulary is defined in this file:
+Currently, the vocabulary is defined in this file:
 ```json
 {
   "@context": {